If you are new to living on a boat, it can be very confusing as to how and where you can moor up.

 Here are some websites for more information.

-We hope you found this post helpful.
-If you have any further comments or advice, please leave them below!
+We hope you found this guide on continual cruising vs residential mooring helpful.
+If you have any other tips, tricks or advice, please feel free to leave them in the comments below.
+We love hearing from you!